Nicolas Pepe news: ‘Crazy’ €80m fee no burden for Ivorian and Arsenal were right call despite surprise of some | Goal.com

 Lille expected plenty of interest to be shown, but many were surprised to see such a sought-after talent agree to link up with a club that could not offer Champions League football.

-Pepe is adamant he made the right call, saying: “He [Lille boss Christophe Galtier] imagined me at Bayern, in terms of what he said, for me it was a decision that might surprise people, because it is not a club that is in the Champions’ League, but it is also a club with a lot of ambition, we are playing the Europa League which is still a European competition.
+Pepe is adamant he made the right call, saying: “He (Lille boss Christophe Galtier) imagined me at Bayern, in terms of what he said, for me it was a decision that might surprise people, because it is not a club that is in the Champions League, but it is also a club with a lot of ambition, we are playing in the Europa League which is still a European competition.
 We want to win it.

 Pepe has opened his account for Arsenal, but is stuck on just one goal from seven appearances heading into a Premier League meeting with Manchester United on Monday.